KODE1047/lvlup/README.md

-# LvlUp
+# Lvl Up

-LvlUp is an Android application developed as a university project for educational purposes only.
+Lvl Up is an Android application developed as a university project for educational purposes only.

 ## Description